extranig67/NuwaMenu/README.md

 > This menu includes powerful host-side and network-related features.
 > Use it only in private lobbies, test rooms, or with friends who agreed to play with mods.
 > Do not use it to ruin public games, crash lobbies, harass players, or abuse random users.
-> [!WARNING]
-> This menu may send diagnostic logs to a configured webhook.
-> These logs are used for debugging, protection events, and issue investigation.
-> If you do not want logs to be sent, you can disable webhook logging in the config file.

 ---